Paula la Torre

-Paula la Torre Regal (born 15 April 1999) is a Peruvian badminton player.
+Paula Lucía la Torre Regal (born 15 April 1999) is a Peruvian badminton player.

 Career

 In 2016, she won the silver medal at the Pan Am Badminton Championships in the women's doubles event partnered with Luz Maria Zornoza, they were defeated by Michelle Tong and Josephine Wu in the final round.
 She also competed at the 2016 BWF World Junior Championships and reached the second round.